Call for expressions of interest – ChangeFest25 sessions

 • Delivery: All contributors must be available to facilitate their session in person at the event in Walyalup.

 Contributors are responsible for their own registration and travel costs.
-A special early bird rate will be available to all session hosts.
+A special rate (equivalent to early bird rate) will be made available to all session hosts, as seen on the ChangeFest25 info page.

 Selection Criteria: